-Alongside designing new pattern ranges, Rachel also studied for her Prince2 Project Management qualification, which she gained in 2021.
+Alongside designing a series of new pattern ranges, Rachel also studied for her Prince2 Project Management qualification, which she gained in 2021.
 She then set about formulating her own new creative project: A new online shop that could run alongside her design work, where she could sell her designs on various products.

 (Maxmo Blue Cushions (Boom Folk) 2022)

 Rachel originally designed her first e-cards in 2010, with the style of the old fashioned postcard.
 This was originally attached to the Rachel Goodchild website.
 In 2018 she updated the ecards and rebranded them to a new site with the name of Boom-Card.